crpietschmann/portfolio/_posts/2004-09-27-error-asp-0178-on-windows-2003-server-(iis6)-by-servercreateobject-on-dcom-registered-component.markdown

   - /post.aspx?id=814636aa-7f7a-49ba-bdc9-6cbf2cd10f2d
 ---
 <!-- more -->

-<P>This error is a permissions problem.
+This error is a permissions problem.
 This is a very frustrating problem for someone who doesn't know Windows Server 2003 very well.

-<P>Heres is a workaround:<BR>1. go to Administrative Tools> Component Services <BR>2. expand COM Services <BR>3. expand My Computer. <BR>4. expand COM+ Applications. <BR>5.
+Heres is a workaround:<BR>1. go to Administrative Tools> Component Services <BR>2. expand COM Services <BR>3. expand My Computer. <BR>4. expand COM+ Applications. <BR>5.
 Right click on your Application, select Properties <BR>6.
 Go to the Security tab<BR>7.
-In the Authorization frame, uncheck &#8220;Enforce access checks for this application&#8220;<BR></P>
+In the Authorization frame, uncheck &#8220;Enforce access checks for this application&#8220;<BR>

-<P>This isn't the best, since it grants every account on the machine access to create the objects in this application, but it's a quick/easy work around.</P>
+This isn't the best, since it grants every account on the machine access to create the objects in this application, but it's a quick/easy work around.